Lich-Corals/linux-file-converter-addon/markdown/install-dependencies.md

 # Install dependencies
 In this section, you can see which other software is needed to use the converter script and some of its extra features.

-## Necessary dependencies
+## Mandatory dependencies
-[pip](https://pypi.org/project/pip/) is a pre-dependency for pillow, it can be installed with the following commands:
+[pip](https://pypi.org/project/pip/) is needed to install other dependencies; it can be installed with the following commands:

 ```bash
 Debian based distros: